wmouton/habix/README.md

 This command will prompt you to enter your **Habitica User ID** and **API Token**.
 These credentials will be securely stored in a `.env` file in the project directory.

-### Fetching Tasks
+### Fetching Outstanding Tasks

-To fetch pending tasks and receive desktop notifications, run:
+To fetch **incomplete dailies and todos** and receive desktop notifications, run:
 ```sh
 habix run
 ```

 This will:
-1. Fetch your incomplete tasks from Habitica.
+1. Fetch your incomplete `dailies` and `todos` from Habitica.
-2. Send a desktop notification listing your pending tasks.
+2. Send a desktop notification listing your outstanding tasks.
-3. Notify you if you're all caught up with no pending tasks.
+3. Notify you if you're all caught up with no incomplete tasks.

 If the `.env` file is missing or doesn’t contain valid credentials, the program will print a helpful message prompting you to run `habix setup`.